Principles & Decorum

 Christian Education

 Because we seek to bring students up in the training and admonition of the Lord, we consider classicism a Biblical directive and take Jeremiah seriously when he prophecies: Thus says Yahweh: “Stand by the roads, and look, and ask for the ancient paths, where the good way is; and walk in it, and find rest for your souls.”
-(Jeremiah 6:16) As it is beyond the scope of this document to fully describe Christian Paideia and the Christians’ methods for cultivating virtue, we offer the following brief sketch of our aims:
+(Jeremiah 6:16) As it is beyond the scope of these few paragraphs to fully describe Christian Paideia and the Christians’ methods for cultivating virtue, we offer the following brief sketch of our aims:

 We pray that our students will live in such a way that: